nicolaschan/insanity/README.md

 Choose an option:

-1. **Binary download**: [Go to the latest release](https://github.com/nicolaschan/insanity/releases/) and download the build artifact for your system.
+1. **Binary download**: [Go to the latest release](https://github.com/nicolaschan/insanity/releases/) and download the binary for your system.
    ```
    insanity --bridge <BAYBRIDGE_SERVER> --room <ROOM>
    ```